 Sweet Granadilla (Passiflora ligularis)

-This is a passion fruit cultivar that produces oval fruits with yellow to orange skin and white pulp that are sweet and mild in flavour.
-It is also known as golden passion fruit or grenadia.
-It is suitable for subtropical climates and can tolerate some frost.
-It has attractive flowers that are white with purple stripes.
-It differs from Nellie Kelly in that it is not grafted, has white pulp, and is sweeter.
+This passion fruit cultivar produces oval fruit with yellow to orange skin and white pulp that is sweet and mild.
+It is also known as golden passion fruit or grenadia and suits subtropical climates, with some tolerance to light frost.

 Banana Passion Fruit (Passiflora mollissima)